ColinGJohnson/personal-website/README.md

-# ColinGJohnson.github.io
+# personal-website

-This repository contains the source for my personal website, to be hosted through GitHub pages.
+My personal website.
+See it at https://www.cgj.dev/.